Post-strike Hollywood rushes to get film, TV sets humming

 “YES!!!
 Hallelujah.
 I can tweet a certain trailer that I am VERY EXCITED ABOUT,” actor Kumail Nanjiani wrote on social media platform X. Nanjiani then posted a trailer for “Ghostbusters: Frozen Empire,” which had been scheduled for release in December but was pushed back by distributor Sony Pictures to March 2024 because of the strikes.

-(Reporting by Dawn Chmielewski and Lisa Richwine in Los Angeles; Editing by Mary Milliken and Gerry Doyle)
+(Reporting by Dawn Chmielewski and Lisa Richwine in Los Angeles Editing by Mary Milliken, Gerry Doyle and Matthew Lewis)

 ((Dawn.Chmielewski@thomsonreuters.com;))